Skip to content

 Gateway:: This resource describes how traffic can be translated to services within the cluster.
 For example, a specific load balancer configuration.

-HTTPRoute:: This resource specifies routing behavior of HTTP requests from a Gateway to a service, and is especially useful for multiplexing HTTP or terminated HTTPS connections.
+HTTPRoute:: This resource specifies the routing behavior of HTTP requests from a Gateway to a service, and is especially useful for multiplexing HTTP or terminated HTTPS connections.

 Copy link